Gerard of Csanád: Benedictine monk

 At the age of five, Gerard was taken seriously ill.
 His recovery was attributed to the prayers of the Benedictine monks of the San Giorgio Monastery in Venice.
 His family soon sent him to the monastery, offering him to spiritual life.
 Gerard took the "religious cloth" and was educated in the monastery.
 He could read and write and knew the basic elements of arithmetic.
 His Long Life emphasizes that Gerard strictly observed the rules of monastic life and wore coarse cloths to "mortify his body".
 He also studied the "words of the prophets and the speeches of the Orthodox apostles".
 The use of certain expressions (including dux verbi, or "leader of the Word") suggests that Gerard read Pseudo-Dionysius the Areopagite in Greek.

 After the founding abbot of the monastery, John Morosini, died in 1012, Gerard was appointed prior to administer the monastery until the new abbot, Guglielmo, was elected.
 Guglielmo sent Gerard to "Bologna" to study grammar, music, philosophy and law.
 Gerard mentioned his stay in Gaul, where he read Plato, suggesting that the original version of the Long Life or its source referred to his studies in Burgundy instead of Bologna.
 Gerard returned to the San Giorgio Monastery five years later.
 His Long Life writes that Gerard was made abbot although he had been opposed to his election.
 No information about his activities as abbot was preserved in the sources, implying that he actually never held that office.

 Gerard left for a pilgrimage to the Holy Land.
 According to his Long Life, he wanted to follow the example of Saint Jerome.
 Modern historians say that internal strifes (armed conflicts between the Orseolos and their opponents) compelled him to leave the town around 1018 or 1021.
 A storm forced him to seek refuge in a Benedictine monastery on an island near Istria.
 In the monastery, he met one Rasina.
 Historian György Györffy associates Rasina with Radla, a close companion of Adalbert of Prague; László Mezey writes that Rasina was the abbot of the Saint Martin Monastery in Lussino.
 Rasina persuaded Gerard to accompany him to Hungary, saying that "nowhere else in the world could one find today a more suitable place to win souls for the Lord".
 The conversion of the Hungarians had started in the 970s, but it accelerated only around 1000.
-The systematic organization of the Church began during the reign of the first king of Hungary, Stephen I of Hungary, who was crowned on the first day the new millennium.
+The systematic organization of the Church began during the reign of the first king of Hungary, Stephen I of Hungary, who was crowned on the first day of the new millennium.